|"Wall Street likes to characterize the proliferation of frenzied financial games as a sophisticated pro-social activity,

 Regulating Derivative Markets To Meet Real Needs: Beyond Toronto to Seoul

-quarters, the author invites comments, which he will treat with whatever degree of confidentiality is requested in
+The author invites comments, which he will treat with whatever degree of confidentiality is requested in their

 A profile of the author's career is available at this link.
-And a summary of the ethical principles by which his
+A summary of the ethical principles by which his coaching,

 prospectively, as either very likely to be dysfunctional from the perspective of the economy as a whole, or